 Thank you for your interest in the General Psychiatry Residency Program, the Department of Psychiatry and Behavioral Medicine of Wake Forest School of Medicine.
 Accredited in 1950 as Bowman Gray Department of Psychiatry, the Wake Forest Residency Training Program has a long history of balanced training in Biologic Psychiatry and Psychotherapy.
 Our graduates are represented in areas of practice that include Child and Adolescent Psychiatry, Forensic Psychiatry, Psychosomatic Medicine and Geriatric Psychiatry.
 Many of our residents have elected to take their Child and Adolescent Psychiatry Fellowships in our Department's program.

-Please refer to our Handbook for Psychiatry Residents and our website generally for more information.
-In addition, you may contact Sheila Leach, Residency Coordinator Assistant at email@example.com or 336-716-3601.
+Please refer to our Handbook for Psychiatry Residents and our website for more information.
+In addition, you may contact Sheila Leach, Residency Program Coordinator at email@example.com or 336-716-3601.
 We appreciate your inquiry and look forward to your applications.

 Director of Psychiatry Residency Training Program